 4.3.3 Individuals who believe they have experienced discrimination, harassment or retaliation prohibited by this policy are encouraged to report and/or file a complaint about the incident directly as follows:

-- Individuals who believe they have experienced discrimination, harassment or retaliation by an employee, vendor, contractor or visitor of Appalachian State University are encouraged to report and/or deliver a complaint about the incident to the Office of Equity, Diversity and Compliance.
+- Individuals who believe they have experienced discrimination, harassment or retaliation by an employee, vendor, contractor or visitor of Appalachian State University are encouraged to report and/or deliver a complaint about the incident to the Office of Title IX Compliance.

-- Individuals who believe they have experienced sex/gender-based discrimination or harassment by a student, as defined in the University’s Code of Student Conduct, are encouraged to report and/or deliver a formal complaint about the incident to the Office of Equity Diversity and Compliance.
+- Individuals who believe they have experienced sex/gender-based discrimination or harassment by a student, as defined in the University’s Code of Student Conduct, are encouraged to report and/or deliver a formal complaint about the incident to the Office of Title IX Compliance.
 Individuals who believe they have experienced any other forms of discrimination, harassment or retaliation by a student are encouraged to report and/or file a formal complaint about the incident to the Office of Student Conduct.